priyankarnd/MachineLearningProjects/README.md

 # MachineLearningProjects

-This is a repository for the machine learning projects that I do.
+This is a repository for the machine learning projects that I have done.

 Links for some other projects: